croneter/docker_mediaserver/readme.md

 Restart with `docker-compose down` and `docker-compose up -d`.

 ### Setup Organizr
-Chose a `Personal`-License if you want Radarr, Sonarr, etc. working, i.e. appearing as Homepage options.
+Choose a `Personal`-License if you want Radarr, Sonarr, etc. working, i.e. appearing as Homepage options.
 For Organizr Single Sign On, use an email address as username.
 Set-up the exact same email address as a user within Organizr.

 Choose the following Organizr `Auth Proxy` settings in the Organizr settings:
 * Auth Proxy: On